When you arrive

 We’re looking forward to meeting you when you arrive at UWE Bristol.
 To make your first few weeks as easy as possible, we’ve put together some information on things to do when you get here.

-You should have already completed your online registration – now you need to attend a registration session in person.
-This is when we’ll give your UWE Bristol student ID card – so don’t forget to bring photo ID with you.
+You should have already completed your online registration.
+Now you need to attend the welcome event to complete your registration in person.
+This is when we’ll give you your UWE Bristol student ID card, so don’t forget to bring photo ID with you.
+It is a drop-in event, so you don’t need to attend the whole day.

 Learn everything you need to know about getting